hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 Hence this document specifies the fields & formats necessary for each content type required by the app and provides two ways to manage this content.

-## File Formats & Samples
+## Content Types & Samples

 The mobile apps content is described in [JSON](https://en.wikipedia.org/wiki/JSON).
 A complete content file sample can be downloaded from [here](https://www.dropbox.com/s/sxb9f9p3wpkvna9/oroverde-json.json?dl=0)

-In this section, we will discuss the file format for each content type.
+In this section, we will discuss the specification for each content type.
+The content is made up of the following sections or types:

+- Program
+- Hotels
+- Outlets
+- Strings
+- Art
+- Store

 ### Program